radhofan/Web-Ads-Accessibility/README.md

 - **Time Required**: This step takes approximately 20-30 minutes to complete.
 - **Output**: The figure will appear in a pop-up window once processing is complete.

-> You can close the figure to proceed to the next step.

 <img src="image/README/26.png" alt="Alt text" width="480" height="320">
 <img src="image/README/27.png" alt="Alt text" width="480" height="320">